Providing advice and support to students

 Academic support services

 On occasions students will want to discuss academic problems with teaching staff.
 You should provide support if the problem is an academic one that relates specifically to your unit.
-Otherwise, you may seek support from your Course Director, SSN, or refer the student to the many services offered by the University’s Division of Student Life.
-Services include:
+Otherwise, you may seek support from your Course Director, Student Central or refer the student to the many services offered by the University which include:

 - Referencing and Academic Integrity